h15200/notes/systems-design.md

 - Most popular search engines include Elastic Search, Solr, and Apache Splunk (all based on Apache Lucene ).
 - Lucene uses LSM + SS table and strings are tokenized.
-Also possible to search for numbers and geolocations.
+Also possible to search for numbers and geolocations (geohash).
 Lucene engine is open source and is for single nodes.
+ElasticSearch, Solr is the distributed version of Lucene
 - Generally, the main use case for hdfs (mapReduce) is distributed batch processing and the main use case for Lucene is string searches.
 Those frameworks (`ES, Splunk`) allows Lucene to be used in a distributed system